-Grace Choi is the Director of Policy in the New York City Mayor’s Office.
-Previously, she served as the Constituency Director for Asian American & Pacific Islander Outreach in the Democratic Party of Georgia’s Coordinated Campaign.
-Before that, she served as the Associate Director for Global Gender Policy and Advocacy at Save the Children.
-Grace also served as the Policy Advisor in the Secretary’s Office on Global Women’s Issues at the U.S. Department of State and as Staff Assistant in the White House Liaison’s Office at the U.S. Department of State.
+Grace is the former Director of Policy in the New York City Mayor’s Office, where she led the policy and legislative priorities on mental health, gender equity, and racial inclusion and equity throughout the height of the pandemic.
+Previously, she served as the Constituency Director for Asian American & Pacific Islander Outreach for the Stacey Abrams for Governor Campaign.
+She was the Associate Director for Global Gender Policy and Advocacy at Save the Children.
+She served in President Obama’s Administration as Policy Advisor in the Secretary of State’s Office on Global Women’s Issues and as Staff Assistant in the White House Liaison’s Office at the U.S. Department of State.

 Prior to her presidential appointment at the U.S. Department of State, Grace worked for the Council of Korean Americans (CKA), the Congressional Asian Pacific American Caucus (CAPAC) in Congresswoman Judy Chu’s office, the 2013 Presidential Inauguration Committee, President Obama’s 2012 Presidential Campaign, the U.S. Committee for Human Rights in North Korea, and the U.S. Department of Homeland Security’s Refugee Affairs Division.

 She is a Council on Foreign Relations Term Member, is a Council of Korean Americans Member, was a Member of the White House National Security Leadership Workshop, a Board Member of Women of Color Advancing Peace and Security, and served on the Conference on Asian Pacific American Leadership Board of Directors as Vice Chair for Programs.
 She holds a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University and a Bachelor of Arts from Boston College.